lttng/lttng-docs/contents/using-lttng/instrumenting/advanced-techniques/32-bit-on-64-bit/building-instrumented-32-bit-c-application.md

     -ldl -llttng-ust <strong>-Wl,-rpath,/usr/lib32</strong>
 </pre>

-The `-rpath` option, passed to the linker, will make the dynamic loader check for libraries in `/usr/lib32` before looking in its default paths, where it should find the 32-bit version of `liblttng-ust`.
+The `-rpath` option, passed to the linker, makes the dynamic loader check for libraries in `/usr/lib32` before looking in its default paths, where it should find the 32-bit version of `liblttng-ust`.